sr99622/libonvif/README.md

 <details>
 <summary>Mac</summary>

 * ### Step 1.
-Install Python
+Install Homebrew

-  Python minimum version 3.10 is required for the application.
-There are several approaches that can be used to achieve this requirement.
-Anaconda is recommended here, but other techniques may be preferred depending on the situation.
-Please refer to the [Anaconda Installation Instructions](https://www.anaconda.com/download#downloads).
-There is an alternate method using pyenv described in the Operation / Notes section of this document.
+  Please refer to the [Homebrew Installation Instructions](https://brew.sh/).

 * ### Step 2.
-Install Xcode

-  Please refer to the [Xcode Installation Instructions](https://developer.apple.com/xcode/).

-* ### Step 3.
-Install Homebrew

-  Please refer to the [Homebrew Installation Instructions](https://docs.brew.sh/Installation).

-* ### Step 4.
 Install Dependencies

   ```
   brew update
   brew upgrade
+  brew install python
   brew install cmake
   brew install git
   brew tap homebrew-ffmpeg/ffmpeg
   brew install homebrew-ffmpeg/ffmpeg/ffmpeg
   ```

   <i>  Please note that the standard Homebrew core ffmpeg version 7 is incompatible with onvif-gui.
-For this reason, the install procedure calls for the 3rd party tap [homebrew-ffmpeg](https://github.com/homebrew-ffmpeg/homebrew-ffmpeg).
-If you already have another version of ffmpeg installed, this will create a conflict.
-In order to install this version, it is necessary to run </i>```brew uninstall ffmpeg``` <i>before this tap can be installed.</i>
+For this reason, the install procedure calls for the 3rd party tap [homebrew-ffmpeg](https://github.com/homebrew-ffmpeg/homebrew-ffmpeg). <b>If you already have another version of ffmpeg installed, this will create a conflict.</b> In order to install this version, it is necessary to run </i>```brew uninstall ffmpeg``` <i>before this tap can be installed.</i>

-  <i> Modern Mac OS versions of XCode come with libxml2 pre-installed.
-If you have difficulty installing the libonvif module, you may see errors similar to AttributeError: module 'libonvif' has no attribute 'Data'.
-This may result from a missing libxml2 library, which can be installed using the command </i> ```brew install libxml2``` <i> and then re-installing the program.</i>

-* ### Step 5.
+* ### Step 3.
 Create Virtual Environment

+  <i> Homebrew will install the latest version of python.
+You can see the version installed using the command</i> `brew list python`.<i> Use the full python name with version to build the virtual environment</i>

   ```
-  conda create --name onvif python
+  python3.13 -m venv onvif-gui-env
-  conda activate onvif
+  source activate onvif-gui-env
   ```

-* ### Step 6.
+* ### Step 4.
 Clone Repository

   ```
   git clone --recursive https://github.com/sr99622/libonvif
   ```

-* ### Step 7.
-Install
+* ### Step 5.
+Compile

   ```
   cd libonvif
   assets/scripts/compile
   ```

-* ### Step 8.
+* ### Step 6.
 Launch Program

   ```
   onvif-gui